 Toton Churches Policy and Procedures:

-- Download a pdf of our Safeguarding Policy here
+- Download a pdf of St Peter's Safeguarding Policy here

 - Download a pdf of our E-Safety Policy here